 Remote access instructions

-Accessing Maple and MATLAB from home
+Accessing the School of Mathematics and Statistics services from home

+This service is primarily for connecting you to our school's undergraduate windows servers to enable students to complete lab, tutorial and assignment work remotely.
 There are licenses for users to run various applications, including MATLAB, Maple and R. When you login you will find your usual network shares are available such as P: drive, U: drive etc.

 What are the limitations of this service?